Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Lazy-start strategy

 Eventually, we get for $y_i$ that \beq y_i(t)=\sqrt{c_{i,1}^2 + c_{i,2}^2}\sqrt{\sfrac{2}{\pi}}\lambda_i^{-\frac{\omega_i}{4}}t^{-\frac{\omega_i}{2}}\sin \Pa{ \lambda_i^{1/2}t-\sfrac{\omega\lambda_i^{-1/2}\pi}{4} + \theta_i } + O(t^{-1-\frac{\omega_i}{2}}), \eeq where $\theta_i=\arctan\frac{c_{i,1}}{c_{i,2}}$ depends on $c_{i,1}$ and $c_{i,2}$ which are determined by the initial condition.

-From the above asymptotic, we conclude that, in the continuum case (i.e., ODEs), the convergence is faster for larger $\omega$.
+From the above asymptotics, we conclude that, in the continuum case (\ie ODEs), the convergence is faster for larger $\omega$.
 However, in the discrete case, we have to also consider the numerical error.
 We consider the following FISTA-CD scheme

 where $d=\omega-1$.
 Note that $x_k\approx x(k\tau)$ with step-size $\tau=\sqrt{\gamma}$.
 The algorithm is then rewritten as \beqn \sfrac{x_{k + 1}-x_k}{\tau} = \sfrac{k-1}{k + d}\sfrac{x_k-x-_{k-1}}{\tau}-\tau\nabla F(y_k). \eeqn By Taylor expansion in $\tau$, we have